Atupele4/lostfound/README.md

 # Lostfound Project

-Welcome to My Lostfound Project! 🎒💡
+Welcome to the Lostfound Project! 🎒💡

 This application project is designed to help users effortlessly report, search for, and manage lost and found items.
 Whether it's a misplaced wallet, a lost phone, or a forgotten umbrella, this project provides a streamlined solution to connect people and their belongings.